sandrew444/cool-python-having-fun/README.md

 # cool-python-having-fun
-Learning Python and having fun doing it!!!
+Honing my skills in Python and having fun doing it!!!